Skip to main content

 Subject Studied: Professional Construction

-She recently became Derby College Group’s first female higher apprentice to pass End Point Assessment (EPA) on the Level 4 Higher Apprenticeship in Professional Construction (Construction Site Engineering Technician Standard).
+Structural engineer Sarah Barker achieved a major first when in 2022 she became Derby College Group’s first female higher apprentice to pass End Point Assessment (EPA) on the Level 4 Higher Apprenticeship in Professional Construction (Construction Site Engineering Technician Standard)

 Sarah didn’t go into construction straight from school (she returned to education when her children were six and seven) but she’s always been interested in how things are made.